Quick overview

-The constituent elements of a criminal offence is a legal concept that refers to a set of features (both objective and subjective) that define a specific criminal off ence under the Criminal Code.
-It refers to the conditions that must be met in order for a person’s conduct to qualify as a criminal offence and to be punished for it.
+The offence of a criminal offence is a legal concept that refers to a set of features (both objective and subjective) that define a specific criminal offence under the Criminal Code.
+These are the conditions that must be met in order for a person’s conduct to qualify as a criminal offence and to be punished for it.

-The function of the constituent elements of a criminal offence is to ensure that criminal liability is precisely defined and that the principle of legal certainty and predictability of the law is respected.
+The function of the elements of the offence is to ensure that criminal liability is precisely defined and that the principle of legal certainty and predictability of the law is respected.
 These features therefore ensure that the different types of offences are clearly defined.
 The basic features of the offence include:

-Tip: We have discussed criminal liability and what the Criminal Code says about it in another article.
+We have discussedcriminal liability and what the Criminal Code says about it in another article.

 Object